Ian-Munashe/fx_dialogs/README.md

 # fxdialogs

-This flutter package provides aesthetically designed dialog box with progress indicators.
+This flutter package provides designed dialog box with progress indicators.

 ## Simple Usage
 To use this plugin, add `fxdialogs` as a